OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:3

-My defense to those who examine me is this:
+My defence to those who examine me is this:

 ## 1 Corinthians 9:4